agatagnoinska/PORTFOLIO/README.md

  - Training to conduct classes under the "Skok w GOK" program: design and implementation of websites and mobile games (96 hours);
  - artificial intelligence and big data - introducing children and young people to this topic (96 hours)
+ - Dare IT Challenge: Zostań Testerem manualnym
- - Dare IT Challenge: Become a Manual Tester
+ - Dare IT Challenge: Wstęp do Testów Automatycznych

 ## Tools/Tech skills